-DigiPen offers students the opportunity to complete a selected Bachelor of Science in Computer Science degree and Master of Science in Computer Science program in five years through an accelerated schedule.
-The accelerated schedule permits students who meet the requirements to take selected graduatelevel courses during their undergraduate study and apply up to 15 credits towards both BS and MS degree requirements.
-Students who pursue the accelerated schedule will complete their BS CS Programs while at the same time beginning to extend their knowledge into the graduate-level curriculum.
+DigiPen offers students the opportunity to complete a Bachelor of Science in Computer Science degree and Master of Science in Computer Science program in five years through an accelerated schedule for selected programs, including BS in Computer Science in Real Time Interactive Simulation, BS in Computer Science, and BS in Computer Science in Machine Learning programs.
+The accelerated schedule permits students who meet the requirements to take selected graduate-level courses during their undergraduate study and apply up to 15 credits towards both BS and MS degree requirements.
+Students who pursue the accelerated schedule will complete their BS CS Programs while at the same time extending their knowledge into the graduate-level curriculum.
 This gives student an opportunity to finish both degree programs in five years sequentially, first their BS CS Programs and then Master of Science in Computer Science in one year.